Skip to main content

 "Confident Orienteering Book 1: The Basics".

-Book 1 is an e-book originally published in English and has already been translated into several countries.
+Book 1 is an e-book originally published in English and has already been translated into seven different countries.

-The second part of the Practical Guide Book 2 "Planning and Executing Routes" is expected to be released in early 2025.
+The second part of the Practical Guide Book 2 "Planning Reliable Routes" is expected to be released in early 2025.

 Aleksandr Alekseyonok, November 2023.